"Learn foundational tenets of OD

 This community of practice is specifically for organization development practitioners.
 We loosely define that to mean anyone who is internal or external and is regularly part of helping to manage or drive change.

 The Pacific Northwest Organization Development Network (PNODN) is coordinating Communities of Practice for OD professionals.
-The purpose of this group is to offer opportunities for OD professionals or anyone leading projects or change initiatives in the greater business community to come together with like-minded practitioners to consult with each other, learn socio-technical components of change, share best practices, and develop through collaboration.
+The purpose of this group is to offer opportunities for OD professionals or anyone leading projects or change initiatives in the greater business community to come together with like-minded practitioners to consult with each other, look at your cases through a systemic lens, learn socio-technical components of change, share best practices, and develop through collaboration.

 Learn case study presentation frame

 Establishing the next few months of case study presenters